TalThulOrtAva/reverberationz/README.md

 # reverberationz
 mostly an excuse to play with grape api and get in the always-neccessary modeling puzzles

+also I listened to Nine Inch Nails's The Fragile the whole time I was writing this and I feel a little bit crazy now

 ## install
 ```bundle install```